Haptic-Apps/Slide/README.md

 ## Changelog

-The file [History.md](History.md) provides an overview of the changes for a release, for a more detailed look at changes to the app, [view individual commits](https://github.com/ccrama/Slide/commits/master).
+The file [History.md](History.md) provides an overview of the changes for a release; for a more detailed look at changes to the app, [view individual commits](https://github.com/ccrama/Slide/commits/master).

 ## Licensing